Andrew-Eathan/discord-server-backup-tool-old/README.md

 # Discord Server Backup Tool
 ### by andreweathan
+#
+### NOTE: this is slightly broken again (thanks, discord!)
+To fix it, update discord.js-selfbot-v13 to the latest version.
+Even then, i couldn't get this to work well for large backups, so i might rewrite this tool entirely to be more readable (everything is in one file :cringe:)
+#

 I made a front-end discord server backup tool years ago, but recently Discord changed CORS stuff and discord.js no longer works in the browser, so i've decided to rewrite it as a CLI tool!
 This tool lets you backup any server data such as members, roles, overview, avatar, banner, and channel messages.
 It has custom options you can tweak, mostly related to what you want to save.